MahsanMS/Student_Project1/README.md

 # Warehouse Robot Pathfinding Simulator

-This project was originally developed during my early high school years as a practice project.
+This project was originally developed during my early middle school years as a practice project.
 It is written in Python and simulates the pathfinding system of a warehouse robot.
 The idea was to design a software that serves as the "eyes" of the robot, helping it navigate efficiently inside a warehouse or between stores.

 ---